stellakuma/Word-Selector/README.md

  >> **Eleventh commit** - Adding menu.
 0 for make paper, 1 for how to use. and also, looks better than previous one.
  >>								as i think, this one is better than previous one.
 TODO : Support phrase & make GUI.
  >>
- >> **Twelfth commit** - Now, RWS supports phrase. so example is below. how to use add phrase in word list.txt file.
+ >> **Twelfth commit** - Now, RWS supports phrase. so example is below. how to add phrase-type in word list.txt file.
  >>								Example of word list.txt : **alphabet alpha bet ;kiwi juice ;;space ship cat ;;;random word selector twelfth** -> 6 words.
  >>									you can just easily add semicolon how space occupy in words.
 TODO : make GUI.
  >>										and also, i fixed some minor bug.